What Is Sleep Apnea?

 - Echocardiogram (cor pulmonale)

-In this syndrome, the priority is noninvasive mechanical ventilation.
-Acupuncture may assist the weight-loss program as an adjunct to the main treatment.
+In this syndrome, noninvasive mechanical ventilation is the priority.
+Acupuncture can support the weight-loss program as an adjunct to the main treatment.

 Central Apnea (vs Obstructive)